 If HA is enabled:

-unlocks the VMs and restarts them on new hosts.If HA is not enabled:
+update the LVM metadata on the SRmasterXapi unlocks the VMs and restarts them on new hosts.If HA is not enabled:

-unlocks the VMsDm-thin also uses 2 local LVs: one for the "thin pool" and one for the metadata.
+update the LVM metadata on the SRmasterXapi unlocks the VMsDm-thin also uses 2 local LVs: one for the "thin pool" and one for the metadata.
 After replaying our journal we could potentially delete our host local LVs and switch over to dm-thin.